 That said; the opposite is also possible.
 For example: If you face any sudden financial crunch, you can reduce your investment amount in SIP investment for a while.

-Unlike recurring deposits, which follows a similar investment strategy, there is no penalty for missing a SIP date.
+Unlike recurring deposits, which follow a similar investment strategy, there is no penalty for missing a SIP date.

 The key to accumulating hassle free retirement corpus is to start early so that the monthly payment is more affordable.
 True to the proverb “Make hay while the sun shines”, an early start to building Mutual Fund SWP also encourages investment in multiple open ended SIPs with diversified Asset management companies thereby increasing the return on investment.

-2. STP (Systematic Transfer Plan) Approaching retirement, the strategy to shift corpus to Debt fund
+2. STP (Systematic Transfer Plan) The strategy to shift corpus to Debt fund is Approaching Retirement.

 A Systematic Transfer Plan is much of a transition plan for investors.